Easy Lentil Soup

 You can make this easy lentil soup in the crockpot, the instant pot, or on the stovetop.
 Here’s how to make it on the stovetop (for the other directions, see below):

-- Add the lentils, broth, water, tomatoes and spices.
+1. Add the soaked and drained lentils, broth, water, tomatoes, and spices.

 There are lots of substitutions included below – look for the shaded green box.